GuOrg/Gu.Persist/README.md

 - JsonRepository is a baseclass for managing json files.

 ## Save transaction.
+Happy path

 1. Lock `file` if exists.
 2. Lock `file.delete` if it exists.
-3. Save file to `file.saving`.
+3. Create and lock `file.tmp` if it exists.
-4. Rename file to backup.
+4. Save to `file.tmp`
-5. Rename `file`  to `file.tmp`
+5. Rename `file` to `file.backup if `creating backups.

-### When creating backups.

-Features:
+6. Rename `file.tmp`-> `file`

+On error everything is reset back to initial state.

+## Features

+- Atomic save transactions.
+Avoids corrupted data on application crash etc.
 - T Clone<T>(T item); deep clone by serializing and then deserializing an instance.
 - bool IsDirty<T>(T item, IEqualityComparer<T> comparer); check if an instance is dirty after last save.
 - Repository manages a singleton reference for each file.
 - EqualityComparers that checks structural equality by serializing and comparing bytes.
 If performance is an issue overloads with IEqualityComparer<T> are exposed.
-- Saves to .tmp file, on success it is renamed to .cfg extensions are configurable via settings.
+- Repository bootstraps itself with settings file in directory.
 - Creates backups on save.
-Backurules configurable via setting.
+Backuprules configurable via setting.
     - Extension
     - Directory
     - Number of backups
     - Max age backups.

+## Repository

+Helper class

 Sample: